 - Harness organic synthesis to develop novel biosensors.
 This will include extension of our existing environment-sensing dyes, development of sensors based on small molecules, and methods to label proteins inside live cells.
 This project can provide a platform for chemists to extend their knowledge of organic chemistry, working in protein engineering and microscopy.
 See J. Am.
 Chem.
 Soc.
 141(18):7275, 2019.
 PMC6572722, Science, 305:1615, 2004, and J. Am.
 Chem.
 Soc., 125: 4132-4145, 2003.

-- We seek staff members to develop and/or maintain new microscopes that work in conjunction with the molecules described above, and to apply molecular imaging tools.
-Expertise in microscope design, automation, lasers, or coding / image analysis would all be helpful.
-Experience with single molecule imaging, biosensors/chemogenetics/optogenetics would be valuable.
+- We seek staff members to develop and maintain microscopes that work in conjunction with the molecules described above, and to apply molecular imaging tools.
+Experience with cutting edge microscopy, application of biosensors / chemogenetics / optogenetics, or coding / image analysis would be helpful.
 Positions at the BS or PhD level are available.

 The University of North Carolina is a multidimensional research and clinical center with over $510 million in federal funding, making us the 11th largest research university in the United States.
 Our Pharmacology department was ranked #2 in the world for “Best Global Universities for Pharmacology & Toxicology”, and we are proud of the Nobel prizes awarded to our faculty in 2015 and 2019.